All Products

 ObjectClass

-ObjectClass in AD is a set of attributes.
-Each object must have an ObjectClass.
+In AD, ObjectClass is a collection of attributes.
+Every object must have an ObjectClass.
 You can use ObjectClass to define an object as a user, organization, or computer.
-For example, as shown in the following figure, the system can find the user by using the objectclass=person or objectclass=user statement.
-You can view ObjectClass in the attributes of the AD object.
+For example, you can find the user shown in the following figure with the filter statements objectclass=person or objectclass=user.
+You can view the ObjectClass in the Properties of an AD object.查看objectClass

-When a user attempts to log on to IDaaS by using AD delegated authentication, IDaaS uses the attributes to query the user in AD and matches the password.
+When a user logs on to IDaaS using AD delegated authentication, IDaaS uses these properties to query the user in AD and match the password.
 If the password is correct, the user is allowed to log on to IDaaS.

-You can use one of the attributes such as userPrincipalName, sAMAccountName, mobile phone number, email address, and employee number to log on to IDaaS.
-You can define the attributes when you create the identity provider or on the Delegated Authentication page based on your business requirements.
-If you use multiple attributes, make sure that the attributes are unique and correspond to the same AD user.
+You can typically use properties such as userPrincipalName, sAMAccountName, phone number, mailbox, or employee ID for logon.
+If required, you can define these properties when you create the identity provider or in the Delegated Authentication settings.
+If you use multiple properties, make sure they are unique and correspond to the same AD user.
 Otherwise, the user cannot use delegated authentication.

 Filter